jgm/pandoc/doc/lua-filters.md

 used by anyone who has a certain version of the pandoc executable.

-Starting with pandoc 2.0, we have made it possible to write filters in lua without any external dependencies at all.
+Starting with version 2.0, pandoc makes it possible to write filters in lua without any external dependencies at all.
 A lua interpreter (version 5.3) and a lua library for creating pandoc filters is built into the pandoc executable.
 Pandoc data types